-The results from this study are counter to results obtained by Ebbers (1989) which documented a moderate nest success rate (56.8% nest success) and low numbers of young produced per successful nest (1.2 young per successful nest).
-In fact, Ebbers felt that the red-shouldered hawk population in the Straits region functioned as a population "sink" (i.e., annual mortality was greater than annual recruitment) and that the population in the Manistee County area functioned as a "source" population (annual recruitment was greater than annual mortality).
-Our study suggests that the red-shouldered hawk population in the Straits region between the years of 1998 - 2000 may have been functioning as a source population and not a sink.
-The reason nest success and recruitment rates differed between Ebbers study and this study is probably due to multiple reasons, many of which may never be fully understood.
+Location No. Nests Studied % of Nests Successful No. Young Fledged / Active Nest Source Southern California 29 66 1.34 Wiley 1975 Central and ne.
+Wisconsin 1990-97 557 51 1.13 Jacobs and Jacobs 2000 Central Maryland 74 68 1.58 Henny et al. 1973 Southern Ontario 6 83 1.80 Armstrong and Euler 1982 Iowa 8 88 2.90 Bednarz 1979 Northern Michigan 1986- 1988 44 57 1.20 Ebbers 1989 Northern Michigan 2001 56 70 1.40 This report Southern Michigan 61 - 1.80 Craighead and Craighead 1969 Western Maryland 17 53 1.80 Janik and Mosher 1982 may have been functioning as a source population and not a sink.
+The reason nest nest success and recruitment rates differed between Ebbers study and this study is probably due to multiple reasons, many of which may never be fully understood.
 One explanation for these differences may be due to weather.
 Jacobs and Jacobs (1997) and Newton (1979) felt that weather and prey availability can influence nesting success in multiple ways.
-During mild weather, prev base (e.g., small mammals, frogs, snakes, etc.) most likely is higher and red-shouldered hawks have more to eat and more food to feed their broods, which leads to higher reproductive success.
+During mild weather, prev base (e.g., small mammals, frogs, snakes, etc.) most likely is higher and redshouldered hawks have more to feed their broods, which leads to higher reproductive success.
 Also, if prey base is high, predators probably exploit these animals as a food resource rather than killing red-shouldered hawks (Jacobs and Jacobs 1997).
-During the three years that surveys were conducted on state forest lands, particularly during 1999, winters were very mild and spring weather began earlier than normal.
+During the four years that surveys were conducted on state forest lands, particularly during 1999, winters were very mild and spring weather began earlier than normal.
 During Ebbers study weather may have been more severe and the winter weather may have lasted longer.
-Therefore, mild weather conditions during this study may have produced a greater prey base, which may have reduced the rates of predation on red-should red hawk nests, and increased food availability, and ultimately increased nesting success.
-Other reasons for different estimates of nest success and recruitment rates between this study and Ebbers' study may include differences in survey methodology, maturation of forests, changing habitat structure, differences in sample sizes between studies (Table 4), and changes in the abundance of nest predators/competitors in the region.
-Continued monitoring of productivity over a period of several years within each forest area will provide a six year data set which should reveal factors that limit or enhance nest productivity.
+Therefore, mild weather conditions during this study may have produced a greater prey base, which may have reduced the rates of predation on redshouldered hawk nests, and increased food availability, and ultimately increased nesting success.
+Other reasons for different estimates of nest success and recruitment rates between this study and Ebbers' study include differences in survey methodology, maturation of forests, changing habitat structure, differences in sample sizes between studies (Table 4), and changes in the abundance of nest predators/competitors in the region.
+Continued monitoring of productivity over a period of several years within each forest area will provide a data set which should reveal factors that limit or enhance nest productivity.